mondrian-framework/mondrian-framework/README.md

 })
 ```

 Now, we’ve added typed errors to the same function.
 Isn’t that neat?
-But what about retrieve?
+But what about `retrieve` parameter?
 That’s a more advanced topic which we’ll cover later.
 For now, let’s focus on exposing our function through a REST API.

 First, we need to build the Mondrian module: